Raymo et al. v. FCA US LLC and Cummins Inc.

 • Each Class Member shall be entitled to one pro rata share of the Net Settlement Fund for each Eligible Truck, identified by VIN, the Class Member purchased or leased during the Class Period.
 Thus, a Class Member who purchased one Eligible Truck during the Class Period will be entitled to one pro rata share of the Net Settlement Fund, while a Class Member who purchased two Eligible Trucks during the Class Period will be entitled to two pro rata shares of the Net Settlement Funds.
 The final amount to be paid to each Class Member will depend upon the fees, costs, and incentive awards approved by the Court, but is estimated to be approximately $100.40 per Eligible Truck.
 Class Counsel estimates that if the Action were certified as a Class Action for trial and proceeded to trial resulting in a judgment in favor of the Class on all claims with damages assessed at the highest value claimed, the maximum possible recovery per vehicle would be approximately $1,600.00, from all Defendants.
 In that event, however, Defendants would continue to dispute that the case should be certified as a class action for trial, that they should be held liable on any of Plaintiffs’ claims, or that any damages should be awarded to Plaintiffs or the Class.
 As such, there is a substantial risk that if the case proceeded to trial, the Class could recover less than the Settlement Amount, or nothing.

-• Unless you exclude yourself, you will remain in the Class, and that means that you cannot sue, continue to sue, or be part of any other lawsuit against the Defendants related to its engines in Dodge Ram 2500 or 3500 trucks.
+• Unless you excluded yourself, you will remain in the Class, and that means that you cannot sue, continue to sue, or be part of any other lawsuit against the Defendants related to its engines in Dodge Ram 2500 or 3500 trucks.
 It also means that all of the Court’s orders will apply to you and legally bind you.
 As set forth in Section VIII of the Settlement Agreement:

 In consideration of the Settlement and except as stated below in Sections VIII(C) and VIII(I), Plaintiffs and each Class Member, on behalf of themselves and any other legal or natural persons who may claim by, through or under them, agree to fully, finally and forever release, relinquish, acquit, discharge and hold harmless the Released Parties from any and all claims, demands, suits, petitions, liabilities, causes of action, rights, and damages of any kind and/or type regarding the subject matter of the Action, including, but not limited to, compensatory, exemplary, punitive, expert and/or attorneys’ fees or by multipliers, whether past, present, or future, mature, or not yet mature, known or unknown, suspected or unsuspected, contingent or non-contingent, derivative or direct, asserted or un-asserted, whether based on federal, state or local law, statute, ordinance, regulation, code, contract, common law, or any other source, or any claim of any kind related arising from, related to, connected with, and/or in any way involving the Action, Defendants' alleged conduct respecting the claims at issue in the Action, that are defined, alleged or described in the FAC, the Action or any amendments of the Action.